 Take Cube’s most recent interview on Big Boy TV.
 According to Ice Cube he was suppose to play the Lucky character in Poetic Justice.
 Cube decided to decline the role as he felt the character was being portrayed as a sucker.
 “To me, it made the character a sucker to me,” Cube said.
 “He kicked his homeboy out the car for a chick you just met.”
 Cube admits it was very tempting to work alongside Janet Jackson, but still he didn’t want to be apart of a movie he didn’t love.
 (View: Ice Cube Says He Turned Down Tupac’s Lucky Role In Poetic Justice) But, it was what he said before which felt as if he was throwing shade.
 “I didn’t think me playing Tupac that I would kick my homeboy out the car for a girl I just met when we got to Oakland.
 I did not think that was cool,” Cube said.

-Back in 2019, DJ Assassin was interviewed by The Art of Dialogue, where he gave some insights on what possibly caused the friction between Ice Cube and Tupac.
+Back in 2019, DJ Assassin was interviewed and gave some insights on what possibly caused the friction between Ice Cube and Tupac.
 According to DJ Assassin Yo-Yo and Richard Pryor were both originally on the ‘Dear Mama’ chorus.
 Yo-Yo wouldn’t make the final version of the song.
 As told by Assassin, Ice Cube did not allow the clearance of Yo-Yo-‘s vocals on the song.

 According to Assassin, Tupac broke the news to him the next day they had finished putting the song together.
 “We can’t use the Yo-Yo part,” says Tupac.
 “Pat Sharne wouldn’t clear the sample.”
 After hearing this, Assassin quickly realize that this was indeed Ice Cube’s call to not allow Yo-Yo to appear on ‘Dear Mama’.
 Pat was the manager for Ice Cube and Yo-Yo at the time.
 “I knew that was Ice Cube’s call right there.
 Cause she knows Hip-Hop but she can’t be like the shot caller of saying ‘hey you can’t use it ‘.
 Everything has to be approved by Ice Cube.”